seanbaxter/DirectXShaderCompiler/docs/Frontend/PerformanceTips.rst

 #.
 When generating code for loops, try to avoid terminating the header block of
    the loop earlier than necessary.
 If the terminator of the loop header block is a loop exiting conditional branch, the effectiveness of LICM will be limited for loads not in the header.
-(This is due to the fact that LLVM may not know such a load is safe to speculatively execute and thus can't lift an otherwise loop invariant load unless it can prove the exiting condition is not taken.)
+(This is due to the fact that LLVM37 may not know such a load is safe to speculatively execute and thus can't lift an otherwise loop invariant load unless it can prove the exiting condition is not taken.)
 It can be profitable, in some cases, to emit such